Annabelle (film)

-A spin-off focusing on the origins of the Annabelle doll that was introduced in The Conjuring was announced shortly after The Conjurings release, mainly due to its worldwide box office success and the positive reception towards the depiction of the doll.
 Principal photography began in January 2014 in Los Angeles.

-Annabelle premiered at the TCL Chinese Theatre in Los Angeles on September 29, 2014, and was theatrically released in the United States on October 3, 2014, by Warner Bros.
+The film premiered at the TCL Chinese Theatre on September 29, 2014, and was released theatrically in the United States on October 3, 2014, by Warner Bros.
 Pictures and New Line Cinema.
-Annabelle received negative reviews from critics, many of whom felt the film inferior to its predecessor, praise for atmosphere but it was a major box office success, grossing over $257million against its $6.5million production budget.
-A prequel, titled Annabelle: Creation, was released on August 11, 2017.
-A sequel, titled Annabelle Comes Home, was released on June 26, 2019.
+Produced on a $6.5 million budget, Annabelle grossed over $257 million worldwide despite negative reviews from critics.
+A prequel, Annabelle: Creation, was released on August 11, 2017.

 Plot

-In Santa Monica, California, John Form, a doctor, presents his expectant wife Mia with a rare vintage porcelain doll as a gift for their first child to be placed in a collection of dolls in their daughter's nursery.
+In 1967, in Santa Monica, California, a medical student, John Form, presents his expectant wife, Mia, with a rare vintage porcelain doll as a gift for their first child, to be placed in a collection in their daughter's nursery.

-That night, the couple is disturbed by the sounds of their next door neighbors, the Higgins, being murdered during a home invasion.
-While Mia calls the police, she and John are attacked by the Higgins' killers.
+That night, after watching the news about the Tate murders and the Manson Family, the couple is disturbed by the sounds of their next-door neighbors, the Higginses, being murdered during a home invasion.
+While Mia calls the police, she and John are attacked by the Higginses' killers.
 The police arrive and shoot one killer, a man, dead while the female killer kills herself by slitting her throat inside the nursery while holding the doll.
-News reports identify the assailants as the Higgins' estranged daughter, Annabelle, and her unidentified boyfriend, both members of a cult.
+News reports identify the assailants as the Higginses' estranged daughter, Annabelle, and her boyfriend, both members of a cult.
+Annabelle's blood falls on the doll's right eye, indicating that she has been possessed.

 In the days following the attack, a series of paranormal activities occur around the Forms' residence.
-Afterwards, Mia gives birth to a healthy baby girl.
-She and John name their child Leah.
-The family rents an apartment in Pasadena and, after finding the doll that John had discarded since Annabelle's previous attack in one of their boxes, another set of paranormal events plague Mia and her daughter.
+Afterwards, Mia gives birth to a healthy baby girl, whom they name Leah.
+The family moves to an apartment in Pasadena, California.
+After finding the doll (which John had discarded since Annabelle's previous attack) in one of their boxes, another set of paranormal events plagues Mia and her daughter.

-Mia calls back Detective Clarkin to gather information about Annabelle and the cultists and learns that the cult intends to summon a demonic spirit.
-With the help of bookseller and fellow tenant Evelyn, Mia realizes that the cult practiced devil worship, which summoned a demon who followed the family after they moved to their apartment so as to claim a soul.
-Upon returning home, Mia and Leah are attacked by the demon who reveals itself while manipulating the doll.
-Mia and John contact their parish priest, Father Perez, who informs them that demons sometimes attach themselves to inanimate objects as an advantage to accomplish their goals and that a human soul must be offered for a purpose.
-Without any hopes of exorcising the demon out of the doll, Father Perez decides to take it away to seek help from the Warrens for investigation.
+Mia calls the detective who handled the original case and learns that the cult intended to summon a demonic spirit.
+With the help of bookseller and fellow tenant Evelyn, Mia realizes that the cult practiced devil worship, which summoned a demon who followed the family after they moved to their apartment to claim a soul.

+Upon returning home, Mia and Leah are attacked by the demon, which reveals itself while manipulating the doll.
+Mia and John contact their parish priest, Father Perez, who explains that demons sometimes attach themselves to inanimate objects to achieve their goals, and that a human soul must be offered for a purpose.
+Unable to exorcise the demon, Father Perez takes the doll to seek help from the Warrens.
 But before he can enter the church, the demon impersonating Annabelle's spirit attacks him and grabs the doll.